 Domestic vehicle manufacturers also want good performance and quiet operation, but many use ceramic-based friction materials that produce less visible dust.
 The dust is still there, but it's harder to see because the compounds are usually a lighter color.
 And dust from many ceramic-based friction materials is less "clingy" and doesn't form a heavy coating on alloy wheels.
 Consequently, the wheels stay cleaner longer.

 There's no way to eliminate brake dust entirely because all friction linings are designed to wear.
-If the pads didn't wear, they'd soon chew up the rotors - and pads are a lot cheaper to replace than rotors.
+If the pads did not wear, they would soon chew up the rotors, and pads are a lot cheaper to replace than rotors.

 Relatively soft nonasbestos organic (NAO) friction materials typically wear more than harder semi-metallic compounds.
 It's hard to generalize about the wear characteristics of ceramic-based compounds because there are so many.
 Wear varies depending on the formula the friction supplier chooses for a particular application.
 Different vehicles require different coefficients of friction, so formulas are often "application engineered" to deliver the best combination of stopping power, wear resistance, pedal feel and noise control.
-Most premium-quality ceramic-based linings will provide long life and wear less than an equivalent set of NAO pads on the same application.
+Most premium-quality ceramic-based linings as well as the latest generation of low-copper and copper-free brake pads will usually provide longer life, less wear and less dust than many OEM pads or NAO pads.

-So, the next time you see ugly brake dust sticking to your wheels, you should think about replacing your brake pads with low-dusting ceramic-based pads.
+So, the next time you see ugly brake dust sticking to your wheels, you should think about replacing your brake pads with low-dusting ceramic-based, or next generation low-copper or copper-free pads.

 Brakes do generate a lot of heat, and the more aggressive the vehicle is driven, the more cooling the brakes need to prevent brake fade.
 When too much heat builds up in the pads and rotors, it reduces friction and increases the pedal pressure required to stop the vehicle.
 In extreme situations (as when driving down a steep mountain and riding the brakes mile after mile), the brakes may get so hot they fail altogether.

-What's the best way to remove brake dust from dirty wheels?
-Hot soapy water or a cleaner that is specifically formulated for wheels, plus a soft bristle or foam brush and plenty of scrubbing will usually do a good job of removing the dust.
+The best way to remove brake dust from dirty wheels is to use hot soapy water or a cleaner that is specifically formulated for wheels, plus a soft bristle or foam brush and plenty of scrubbing.
 Harsh cleaning chemicals or abrasive compounds, such as scouring powder, should never be used on alloy wheels.
 Nor should you ever use a brush with wire bristles or extremely hard plastic bristles.
 Scratching through the clear coat finish will open a direct route for corrosion to attack the aluminum.

 There are aerosol wheel cleaning products that are safe for aluminum wheels, and many claim to require little or no scrubbing.
 Just spray it on and rinse or wipe it off.
 It's as easy as that.